-- 1) Collect the evidence of the promotional activities (copies of publications, photos of events, copies of the press releases with the list of recipients, photos of marking of physical investment, etc.). - 2) Submit a copy of any publicity or information material together with Partner and Project Reports. - 3) Keep at least one set of the produced information or promotional material at LP/PP institution for audit purposes. - 4) Ensure that marking of the physical investments (permanent plaques, billboards, stickers, etc.) would remain or be replaced if damaged at least for five years after the final payment to the project.
+- 1) Collect the evidence of the promotional activities (copies of publications, photos of events, copies of the press releases with the list of recipients, photos of physical investment marking, etc.). - 2) Submit a copy of any publicity or information material together with Partner and Project Reports. - 3) Keep at least one set of the produced information or promotional material at LP/PP institution for audit purposes. - 4) Ensure that the marking of physical investments (permanent plaques, billboards, stickers, etc.) remains in place or is replaced if damaged for at least for five years after the final payment to the project.

 Additionally, the LP/PPs shall guarantee the availability of project results to wide public also for at least five years after the project closure.
-They also will ensure that the basic project information (aims, beneficiaries, amount of co-financing and its source, description of activities) and description of the main results could be found on their websites and the project website if such was created even after the project closure.
+LP/PPs shall also ensure that the basic project information (aims, beneficiaries, amount of co-financing and its source, description of activities) and a description of the main results are available on their websites and the project website, if one was created, even after the project closure.